stevenleon99/Newbie_Oogway/docs/source/turtlebot4.rst

 spin_around
 ------------

-The idea was when the turtlebot4 had not detected the marker, the turtlebot4 would around until the camera could see the marker.
+The idea is when the turtlebot4 had not detected the marker, the turtlebot4 would around until the camera could see the marker.